-Coconut curd chutney recipe With step by step photos.
-Coconut curd chutney For idli, dosa, uttapam or vada.
-This is another variation of coconut chutney which I often make along with South Indian tiffin breakfast or snacks.
+Coconut curd chutney recipe with step by step photos.
+This yogurt coconut dip is served with idli, dosa, uttapam or vada.
+This is another variation of chutney which I often make along with South Indian tiffin breakfast or snacks.

-Other variations of coconut chutney which I have already shared are Red coconut chutney, Hotel style coconut chutney and Coconut chutney. in fact you can make many varieties of coconut chutney to along with your favorite South Indian snacks.
+In fact you can make many varieties of chutney to along with your favorite South Indian snacks.
 It also depends upon your taste.

-I served this coconut curd chutney With foxtail millet/Navane dosa and the combo was good.
+I served this coconut curd chutney with foxtail millet dosa and the combo was good.

 How to make coconut curd chutney

 1. Measure and keep all the ingredients ready for the chutney.

 2. In a bowl first whisk 4 tablespoons curd (yogurt) till smooth.

 3. Take ½ cup grated coconut (fresh or frozen) in a blender.